Translate

 disrepair under the leases held by the tenants in this case.
 He ought to

-have held that the tenants' obligations to repair, in respect
+have held that the tenants' obligations to repair, in respect of the

 demised premises, were matched by a correlative implied obligation